SanderSpies/react-magician/README.md

 This will be my attempt at fixing this problem.
+For now just brainstorming.